Helping presenters achieve new heights

 Eric Bergman, BPA, ABC, APR, MC, FCPRS

-Eric wrote his first speech for a senior government executive in 1983, less than a year after starting his communications career as a government public affairs officer.
+Eric wrote his first speech for a senior executive in 1983, less than a year after starting his career as a public relations and communication management professional.
 “It was a retirement speech, so it was fairly low risk,” he says.
 “But I worked almost five hours to craft that five minutes.
 I received a lovely note from the speaker, which I still have.”

-He left government in September, 1985, to set out on his own as a freelance communication consultant.
+In September, 1985, to set out on his own as an independent communication consultant.
 For the first eight to ten years of his freelance career, he wrote hundreds of speeches for executives in the private, public and not-for-profit sectors, earning local, national and international awards for his work.

-He believes the best presentations are those for which slides are developed last, not first, if they’re needed at all.
-He feels that the habit of using slideware like PowerPoint or Keynote to develop content for presentations has led directly to the logical conclusion of ‘Death by PowerPoint’.
+His approach is unique because he believes that slides should be developed last, not first, for any presentation.
+He believes that using slideware like PowerPoint or Keynote to develop content for presentations has led directly to the logical conclusion of ‘Death by PowerPoint’.

 Eric holds a bachelor of arts in communication studies and a two-year diploma in advertising and public relations.
-He received designations as an accredited business communicator (ABC) in 1991 and an accredited public relations practitioner (APR) in 1993.
+He received designations as an accredited business communicator (ABC) from the International Association of Business Communicators in 1991 and an accredited public relations practitioner (APR) from the Canadian Public Relations Society in 1993.
 In 2002, he was named a master communicator (MC), which is the highest distinction that can be bestowed on a Canadian member of the International Association of Business Communicators.
 In 2015, he joined the College of Fellows of the Canadian Public Relations Society (FCPRS).

-In his spare time, he and his partner enjoy exploring North America on his Honda Gold Wing GL1800.
+In his spare time, he and his partner enjoy exploring North America on their Honda Gold Wing GL1800.